OussamaWeb/OussamaWeb/README.md

 <p align="justify">I'm a beginner Web Developer passionate about building clean, functional, and user-friendly web applications.
 I focus on writing well-structured code with modern standards and best practices.</p>

-- <p align="justify">🌱 Currently improving my JavaScript skills and learning DOM manipulation</p>
+- 🌱 Currently improving my JavaScript skills and learning DOM manipulation
-- <p align="justify">🔭 Working on building my portfolio with responsive web projects</p>
+- 🔭 Working on building my portfolio with responsive web projects
-- <p align="justify">🎯 Aiming to become a Full-Stack Developer with strong fundamentals</p>
+- 🎯 Aiming to become a Full-Stack Developer with strong fundamentals
-- <p align="justify">💡 Interested in UI/UX principles and accessible web design</p>
+- 💡 Interested in UI/UX principles and accessible web design

 ## Technologies & Tools